-New York Lawyers Fighting for Essential Workers; Electricians Injured on the Job
+New York Lawyers Fighting for Electricians Injured on the Job

 The State Government’s rationale: Ever since it was discovered, electricity has ruled the world.
 In a modern society, electricity runs everything important in our lives.
 Electricity has the power to run things when it works smoothly, but it can also burn things and kill people if misused.
 So, naturally, when it malfunctions, somebody has to fix it.
 To be more precise, somebody who knows what they are doing has to do it.
-This is where electricians come into place and why they are considered to be “essential workers” to our existence and function.
-Nowadays, more than ever, with the pandemic continuing to spread across the globe, it is crucial for everyone to remain safe and for things to be running as smoothly as possible.
+This is where electricians come into place in our existence and function.

-In New York, there are very specific regulations designed to ensure the safety of essential workers, like electricians, as they are employed with or around power lines.
+In New York, there are very specific regulations designed to ensure the safety of electricians, as they are employed with or around power lines.

 It is the responsibility of contractors, property owners, supervisors and other individuals to enforce these regulations.